Elon Musk has finally bought Twitter: A timeline of the twists and turns

 Elon Musk has added Twitter to his long list of companies, which includes Tesla and SpaceX.

-The billionaire's purchase of Twitter was finalized Thursday, according to a source close to the deal.
-He also fired key executives, including Twitter's CEO Parag Agrawal and its chief financial officer, in a clear sign that he wants to overhaul the company.
+The billionaire's purchase of Twitter was finalized Thursday, a day before a court-ordered deadline, according to a source close to the deal.
+He immediately fired key executives, including CEO Parag Agrawal, in a clear sign that he wants to overhaul the social media company.
+Twitter's chief financial officer, top lawyer, and head of public policy were also dismissed.

 Musk and Twitter had been locked in a months-long legal battle after he got cold feet about going through with the deal.
 But just days before they were set to go to trial, Musk surprised everyone by saying he'd buy Twitter after all.